coleged/lutrond/README.md

-Rewrite of lutrond using threads and C++ (or rather C with a bit of C++ [comiples as C++ anyway)
+Rewrite of lutrond using threads and C++ (or rather C with a bit of C++ [compiles as C++ anyway)

-WORK IN PROGRESS.

-STATUS: Test release.
-Called lutrond V4.0
+STATUS:

+Stable code.

+I've now rolled the production instance to using this version.

+the project lutrond should be considered depricated by this (tlutrond)

+May 2018

+TODO: retire and delete the lutrond project and write a README for this.